AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 The tunnel service provides this access using the replication agent on author.

-To enable the tunnel service :
+To enable the tunnel service:

 * on **author**
 * sign in with administrative privileges